sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ### Guest Virtual Machine States and Types (Part 2/2)

 During the life cycle of a virtual machine, `libvirt` will classify the guest as any of the following states:

-`Undefined`, `Shut off`, `Running`, `Paused`, `Saved`
+‎
+**`Undefined`**, **`Shut off`**, **`Running`**, **`Paused`**, **`Saved`**

 <!--
 Some speaker notes here that might be useful.

 During the life cycle of a virtual machine, libvirt will classify the guest as any of the following states:
   Undefined - This is a guest virtual machine that has not been defined or created.
 As such, libvirt is unaware of any guest in this state and will not report about guest virtual machines in this state.
   Shut off - This is a guest virtual machine which is defined, but is not running.
 Only persistent guests can be considered shut off.
 As such, when a transient guest virtual machine is put into this state, it ceases to exist.
   Running - The guest virtual machine in this state has been defined and is currently working.
 This state can be used with both persistent and transient guest virtual machines.
   Paused - The guest virtual machine's execution on the hypervisor has been suspended, or its state has been temporarily stored until it is resumed.
 Guest virtual machines in this state are not aware they have been suspended and do not notice that time has passed when they are resumed.
   Saved - This state is similar to the paused state, however the guest virtual machine's configuration is saved to persistent storage.
 Any guest virtual machine in this state is not aware it is paused and does not notice that time has passed once it has been restored.

 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/chap-managing_guest_virtual_machines_with_virsh#domain-states
 -->